 - Finally, all of the data your computer and devices transmit to Nielsen is encrypted.
 That means you’re taking a much bigger risk just by using a public, unsecured Wi-Fi network.

-Points are added to your account monthly, and you can earn up to $50 in rewards each year per registered mobile device.
-Of course, There must be some activity on the devices you register.
-Otherwise there is no data for the app to collect.
+Points are added to your account monthly, and you can earn up to $50 in rewards each year.
+Of course, there must be some activity on the devices you register.
+Otherwise, there is no data for the app to collect.

-For people who install the app on a laptop or desktop computer in the U.S., the payout is a little less tantalizing.
+You can also install the app on a laptop or desktop computer, but the payout is a little less tantalizing.
 Each month, you’ll be entered into a sweepstakes.
 Nielsen gives away $10,000 per month split among 400 winners.
 The two top winners each get $1,000.
 The rewards vary from country to country for users outside the U.S.